telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/MenuOpenWindowWithAjax/README.md

 ## Sample Overview
-This area demonstrates the MenuOpenWindowWithAjax sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates opening Telerik Window with AJAX content from Menu in ASP.NET MVC.
+The sample shows how to trigger Window popups with dynamically loaded content when clicking Menu items.

+Common techniques shown in this sample:
+- Handling Menu item click events
+- Opening Window component programmatically
+- Loading Window content via AJAX
+- Configuring Window with dynamic content URLs
+- Passing parameters to Window content
+- Managing Window lifecycle from Menu interactions

 ---